daniella-yanez/Yanez-Data_Science-Portfolio/README.md

 The purpose of this repository is to have a folder where I can insert the work I do for my class.

-## Purpose
+## Organization Plan

-My organization plan includes future projects seperetated by whether they are more for visualizations, EDA, or models.
+My organization plan includes future projects seperated by whether they are more for visualizations, EDA, or models.